LucasBehrendt/investorsclub/README.md

 - When viewing the website on mobile devices the contact page form and "connect with us" title was out of position and overlapping the nav bar.
 By changing the positional values from the top of the page from percentual to absolute, the issue was resolved and the elements now stay in the correct position on all devices.

 - The "about investors club" section did not fit the design of the site and was not pleasing to read.
-SOLUTION
+By adding an image and tying the "about" and "why join" sections together, the flow of the page improved on both desktop and mobile devices.

+- The submit button on the contact form did not recieve the correct style rules on IOS devices.
+The rule -webkit-appearance:none; was added to force the styling take effect on IOS.

 ### Known/Unfixed Bugs